manikumaragarwal/OBSIDIAN-NOTES/3. RESOURCES/COLLEGE/Mahabharata.md

 8. **Write a short note on the characters of Priyamvada and Anasuya in Kalidasa's play.**
 9. Identify the speaker, and the context and comment critically on the follwoing lines :
    "It is just such women, selfish, sweet, false, that entice fools"
-10. Show how in Abhijananasakuntalam, Sakuntala finds in Priyamvada and Anasuya h
+10. Show how in Abhijananasakuntalam, Sakuntala finds in Priyamvada and Anasuya her pillars of support.
 #### cilapattikaram
 1. What is the impact of the absense of Kannaki's direct speaking voice in "*The Book of Vanci*" ?
 2. Comment ont heprocess of significance of hte deification of Kannaki as a goddess in the Book of vanci.